 The Laboratory Test Results

 In recent laboratory tests, Windows Defender is improving.
-From the abysmal results in 2015 to be almost at par with current criteria.
+From the abysmal results in 2015 to one of the top security solutions today, Defender has come a long way.
 However, beyond its improvements, different laboratories report mixed results.

 AV-Test Institute reported the most favorable results.
 Windows Defender scored 99% in protection against zero-day malware attacks and 99.7% in detecting threats.
 It is very close to the industry standard.
-Testing against security, performance, and usability Windows Defender only scored a passing rate.
+Testing against security, performance, and usability Windows Defender was robust.

-AV-Comparatives awarded the lowest rating to Windows Defender.
-On its tests, the security system only scored 98.84%.
-It is below the average score of most security products results.
+AV-Comparatives also awarded good ratings to Microsoft Defender.
+On its tests, the security system scored 99.7% during Feb-May 2020.
+It is currently 99.2%.

 Should you ditch Windows Defender altogether?
 No. For users who browse social media, receives a couple of emails a day and downloads one or two files, Windows Defender is an adequate baseline protection.
 It integrates well especially if you’re using Microsoft applications.
 It also automatically steps in when your third-party security is not present.